hashicorp/design-system/website/docs/components/application-state/partials/guidelines/guidelines.md

 ### When to use

 - When an application encounters an issue or error during its operation.
-- When an application needs emphasis on the creation of a new object within a null state.
+- When emphasis is needed on the creation of a new object within a null state.

 ### When not to use